Custom Requirement Attributes

 Primitive Attributes

-Define custom primitive attributes using the following JSON format:
+Custom primitive attributes are defined using the following JSON format:

 {